 Requirements for shipments of combustible liquids over water are defined in 46 CFR.
 Additionally, barge shipments are regulated by the U.S. Coast Guard and the regulations are published in 46 CFR, Part 151.
 Refer to current International Safety Guide for Oil Tankers and Terminals (ISGOTT) and United States Coast Guard (USCG) rules (46 CFR, Part 153) for regulations governing transportation by seagoing vessels.
-Chevron Phillips Chemical Company and independent inspectors ensure that 1and 1-dodecene decene are loaded uncontaminated tanks.
+Chevron Phillips Chemical Company and independent inspectors ensure that 1-decene and 1-dodecene are loaded in uncontaminated tanks.